Omar12/portfolio/resume/index_detailed.md

 * [**imga.me**](http://imga.me) *(2012)*
   * Role:
     * Consulting - Helped conceptualize the goals of the project based on the understanding of the demographic.
-    * Front-End Development - Built the web component of the iOS App
+    * Front-End Development - JavaScript scroll event, CSS, HTML.
     * Sound Design
   * Recognitions
     * FWA Mobile Of The Day (January 4, 2012)